Academic Catalog

 Program Director: Dr. Elizabeth A. Brown

-Graduates of the Bachelor of Science in Public Health (BSPH) will possess knowledge and skills necessary to prevent disease, prolong life, and promote health.
+Graduates of the Public Health major will possess knowledge and skills necessary to prevent disease, prolong life, and promote health.
 Graduates will also have the skills to be leaders in their community where they can showcase their ability to describe data related to social determinants of health, determine interventions needed for various communities, and demonstrate the ability to collect, manage, and analyze data.
 Graduates will be able to serve as leaders in the various capacities at the local, state, or federal level.
 Students will have skills valuable to health departments, non-profit organizations, hospitals, and even the military.
 Graduates may consider furthering their education with a Master of Public Health while others may pursue clinical programs (e.g., medicine, nursing, or physician assistant), occupational therapy, physical therapy, dental hygiene, etc.

 The curriculum for the Public Health major incorporates rigorous coursework in epidemiology and biostatistics, social and behavioral aspects of health, the United states healthcare delivery system, healthcare ethics, the natural sciences, health policy, and environmental health issues, among other areas.
 The program also provides students with courses in basic research methods necessary for assessment, analysis, communication, research, problem solving, and critical thinking abilities in the emerging emphasis on evidence-based health care and public health.
 Students will have the opportunity to gain practical public health exposure and mentoring in clinical, research, or community settings.